angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 you might wish to tailor the shell to your own individual playstyle.

-We will start by exploring the main card groups which are incorporated into the archtype and then look to explore what considerations are made when putting them together.
+We will start by exploring the main card groups which are incorporated into the archetype and then look to explore what considerations are made when putting them together.

 ## Doomsdays